jschoedl/banopoly/README.md

-# Banopoly
+# Banopoly (WIP)

-Play MONOPOLY using the BANANO cryptocurrency.
+Play MONOPOLY using the Banano cryptocurrency.

 ## Installation
 1. Create a Spotify application and [get a refresh token](https://benwiz.com/blog/create-spotify-refresh-token/)